Non-Monetary Incentives to Motivate Your Sales Team

 Author: Sujan Patel

-In the current information age, people have more options than ever.
-Your human resources are more valuable – and more costly to replace – than ever before.
-Hiring costs, onboarding and training, continual learning and development, and the cost of time with unfilled roles can add up fast.
-And those are the tangibles.
-It’s difficult to capture every expense or factor in intangible costs like employee morale.
+With growing remote work opportunities, salespeople have more options than ever.
+Turnover is on the rise and human resources are more valuable – and more costly to replace – than ever.
+Hiring costs, onboarding and training, and the cost of unfilled roles can add up fast.

 Who doesn’t love and appreciate free food and drink?
 As a society, we’re obsessed with food.
 All our social gatherings revolve around it – think family dinners, BBQs, and Sunday brunches.
 Even when we’re not consuming it, we’re thinking about it.